 The Amex Platinum Card Puts Co-Branded Airline Cards to Shame

-But let's illustrate why the Amex Platinum may be an even better choice when it comes time to pay for your flight.
+So let's illustrate why the Amex Platinum may be an even better choice when it comes time to pay for your flight.

 It makes this an easy choice, and part of the reason why we consider the Amex Platinum the best credit card for frequent Delta flyers.

-Amex Addresses a Major Shortcoming
+Amex Addresses a Major Shortcoming: Travel Insurance.

 For years, flyers had to weigh the bonus points when booking a flight against a major flaw with the Amex Platinum: It didn't offer any travel insurance for flights booked with the card.
 That made for an interesting debate between the Amex Platinum and the Chase Sapphire Reserve, which has long offered some of the best travel insurance of any premium card.

 All About the Platinum Card from American Express

 That sweet 5x points bonus you'll get for every dollar you spend buying flights won't come cheap.
 But with that perk and an unbeatable set of other benefits, the value of the Amex Platinum card can easily outweigh its $695 annual fee for some travelers (see rates & fees).